 You can see current and proposed station footprints and track alignments in GeoOttawa.
 Go to More layers… and select Rail Implementation Office at the very bottom (below Miscellaneous). http://maps.ottawa.ca/geoottawa/ Note that GeoOttawa requires Flash.

-If you want the data for Line 1 including station alignments, as shape files, you can get it from the City of Ottawa Open Data site http://data.ottawa.ca/en/dataset/o-train-line-1
+If you want the data for Line 1 including station alignments, as shape files, you can get it from the City of Ottawa Open [Data] site https://open.ottawa.ca/datasets/o-train-line-stage-1

-For more on the rollout of Stage 1 LRT and accompanying bus network changes, currently planned to start in September 2019, see Ottawa LRT Stage 1 rollout with multi-step transit network changes.
+For more on the rollout of Stage 1 LRT and accompanying bus network changes see Ottawa LRT Stage 1 rollout with multi-step transit network changes.

 In renaming and rebranding the lines there may be some confusion.
 Previously O-Train referred just to the north-south train, now it is used for the entire system.
 Also previously route 1 and route 2 were downtown core frequent buses.
 Route 1 was changed to route 6, and route 2 basically ended up as two routes, the 11 and the 12.